DishantJariwala/BDD_Python/README.md

 <b>Select Community Version which is free and Open-Source</b>

 <b>After IDE Installation:</b><br>
-1.Open Pycharm and set it up.<br>
+1. Open Pycharm and set it up.<br>
-2.Create new Project
+2. Create new Project